“What sets you apart from your competition?”

 Highly praised support team

 It’s easy to overlook the importance of support.
 But here’s an important fact: When you buy a shared storage system for your media workflow you’re not just choosing a product… you’re also choosing a support team, and you’re going to be with them for a while.
+It’s not good enough for that support team to just know the storage: They’ll also need some understanding of how you’re using the system.

 We’ve installed thousands of systems into places that are using the same applications and equipment you’re likely to have.
 And with those installations comes more experience, which gets rolled back into our products and services.
 It drives our cycle of continuous improvement.
 We know what not to do, what can go wrong, what works for other customers, and what other customers avoid.
-That install base helps feed our collective knowledge of issues and best practices in the industry, and in turn each of our customers stands to benefit.
+That install base helps feed our collective knowledge of issues and best practices in the industry, and in turn all of our customers stand to benefit.
 This valuable insight that only comes from having a large install base helps our support team be more plugged into what’s going on with new NLE versions, OS versions, workstation technologies, networking equipment, protocols, and workflow trends.

 Here at SNS, we love what we do.
 We’re a team of highly dedicated people totally focused on making your work more enjoyable by constantly pushing to improve everything we do for our customers.
 Our company has grown steadily, we have a worldwide channel of knowledgeable dealers, and our products are in use 24×7 all over the world by professional organizations like yours.